ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 * Develop an external-facing culture of thought leadership.

   - Encourage your managers to become thought leaders in your industry.
-This could take the form of a company, participating as a guest on technical or management podcasts, or speaking at conferences.
+This could take the form of a company blog, participating as a guest on technical or management podcasts, or speaking at conferences.

 ### 1:1 Meetings with Engineers